-The devil and his helper said, “You’ll like your brand-new home.”
-The devil said, “So far my helper’s been your lifelong gnome.”
+The devil and his helper said, “Welcome to your home.”
+The devil said, “My helper has been your lifelong gnome.”

 Well Reuben said, “I didn’t think that I had gone awry.”
-The devil laughed, “Your heavenly scales were just a little shy.
+The devil said, “Your heavenly scales were just a little shy.

 But Reuben was a clever man.
 He said, “I’ll be your voice.
 You send me home, I’ll work on men and make you be their choice.”